Our Services

 Vestibular neuritis is a common cause of sudden, severe vertigo.
 It often starts abruptly and can last days to weeks, with lingering imbalance afterward.

-If you're experiencing sudden onset vertigo with persistent spinning sensations, you can use Ubie's free AI-powered Vestibular Neuritis symptom checker to help identify whether your symptoms align with this condition and understand next steps for care.
+If you're experiencing sudden onset vertigo with persistent spinning sensations, you should get a proper evaluation of your symptoms.
+You can start by using Ubie's free AI-powered symptom checker to help assess what might be causing your dizziness and understand whether you should seek immediate care.

 With vestibular neuritis, driving is usually unsafe during: